jcoliz/defender-endpoint-samples/advanced-hunting/README.md

 The difference from the Hello World sample is that we will be using the Microsoft Graph APIs.
 The legacy APIs have not been [updated since 2022](https://learn.microsoft.com/en-us/defender-endpoint/api/api-release-notes).
 All new work is going into the [Microsoft Graph Security API](https://learn.microsoft.com/en-us/defender-endpoint/api/api-release-notes).

 This means we'll need to give our app the correct permissions and we'll need a new SDK!
-We'll be using the [Microsoft Graph .NET Client Library](https://github.com/microsoftgraph/msgraph-sdk-dotnet)
+We'll be using the [Microsoft Graph .NET Client Library](https://github.com/microsoftgraph/msgraph-sdk-dotnet).

+For the purpose of this sample, we'll want to ensure our application has the following permissions:

+* User.ReadBasic.All
+* ThreatHunting.Read.All